Supporting Employees with Autism Spectrum Disorder (ASD)

 Photograph of Jenefer Livings, Founder of Silk Helix Ltd

-22 January 2024
+First Published: 22 January 2024

-What is Autism Spectrum Disorder (ASD)
+What is Autism Spectrum Disorder (ASD)?

-ASD is much more common than was previously thought.
+Autism is much more common than was previously thought.
 About one per cent (or one in a hundred) of people in the UK are thought to be on the autism spectrum, although some estimates put it up as high as one in 25 people.

-Individual experiences of Autism vary greatly, as such, there is only one real answer to the question “what reasonable adjustments should we make?”
+Individual experiences of autism vary greatly, as such, there is only one real answer to the question “what reasonable adjustments should we make?”
 Having a conversation with the individual is key, ask what will help them.
 Some will be very familiar with the adjustments they need, others, particularly those who are newly diagnosed may find it a bit more difficult to know exactly what will help and some trial and error will be needed.

 In this article I’ve listed some of the things employers can do to make a workplace more autism friendly and some adjustments that someone with autism might find useful.